An argumentative speech is a persuasive speech. Here, speakers try to encourage audiences to alter their views on a

 Claims of policy

-Claims of the policy are taken from the course of actions.
+Claims of the policy are taken from the course of action.
 For an instance, you should be able to vote through the driving license.
 There is a precise rule for the policy.
 It is realistic and superior compared to the current system.

 Every child should learn different languages in the school.
 It is vital to introduce teacher to the value of beginning foreign language experience.

 Besides, argumentative speech needs a powerful viewpoint on the topic that you are delivering.
 Remember, the goal is not to win your audience but to win the argument.
 You have to stand on your own point with an appropriate reason.

 Essential components of an Argumentative speech:

-The main goal of an argumentative essay is to influence other in your opinions.
-Generally, an argumentative speech addresses an audience with an opposite opinion on a specific subject.
+The main goal of an argumentative essay is to influence others in your opinions.
+Generally, an argumentative speech addresses an audience with opposite opinions on a specific subject.

-Here are four essential elements to focus when developing an argumentative essay:
+Here are four essential elements to focus on when developing an argumentative essay:

 1. Pick Up debatable topic

 While picking up a topic, you should select the topic with more than a single side.
-For an instance, there is no way discuss on the topic human smell with the nose.
+For an instance, there is no way discuss on the topic of human smell with the nose.
 It is familiar fact which has no other strong points to discuss against.

 2. Take a strong standpoint

 While preparing for an argumentative speech, take a strong standpoint.
 Try to stick with the stance.
 This makes your speech powerful.
 Make sure you do not confuse the audiences with any irrelevant points.

 3. Give some supportable arguments